cosmos/sdk-tutorials/ida-customizations/README.md

         You will get detailed information on how to join and use Discord via email.
     - title: How do I access Discord?
       description: |
         Follow these two steps to join the private Academy channels on Discord:<br/><br/>
         Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
 Follow the verification process.
-It is straightforward, but if you need guidance read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839]).<br/><br/>
+It is straightforward, but if you need guidance read <a href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839"</a>.<br/><br/>
-After joining the Discord server, go [here](https://academy.cosmos.network/onboarding/?token=%7B$b9_uuid%7D) and enter your Discord ID.
-You will automatically be added to the Discord area for participants called “Interchain Developer Academy”.<br/><br/>
+       After joining the Discord server, go <a href="https://academy.cosmos.network/onboarding/?token=%7B$b9_uuid%7D">here</a> and enter your Discord ID.
+You will automatically be added to the Discord area for participants called "Interchain Developer Academy".<br/><br/>
-If you have any problems, email us at [academy@interchain.io].
+        If you have any problems, email us at <a href="academy@interchain.io">academy@interchain.io</a>.

 We have put together a [quick guide](ida-customization/ida-course/discord-info.md) explaining how to best communicate on Discord.
     - title: How do I get certified?